 - a) General Applicability.
 The off-street parking and vehicle use area development standards set forth in this section apply to the development of new off-street parking and vehicle use areas. - b) Location.
-Off-street parking and vehicle use areas shall not be located within required setbacks.

-c) Perimeter Setbacks and Landscaping.
-Perimeter setbacks shall be required for offstreet parking and vehicle use areas abutting streets, abutting interior front, side, and rear property lines, and adjacent to buildings and structures.
+Off-street parking and vehicle use areas shall not be located within required setbacks. - c) Perimeter Setbacks and Landscaping.
+Perimeter setbacks shall be required for off-street parking and vehicle use areas abutting streets, abutting interior front, side, and rear property lines, and adjacent to buildings and structures.

-Adjacent to Buildings and Structures: The off-street parking or vehicle use area shall be setback from the exterior wall of the building or structure by a minimum 5-foot-wide landscape strip or by a minimum 5-foot wide paved pedestrian walkway.
+Adjacent to Buildings and Structures: The off-street parking or vehicle use area shall be setback from the exterior wall of the building or structure by a minimum 5-foot-wide landscape strip or by a minimum 5-foot-wide paved pedestrian walkway.

-Finding: As indicated in the setback findings in the IC zone above, the vehicle use area setbacks comply with required setbacks abutting streets and interior lot lines.
+Finding: The Hearings Officer notes that as indicated in the setback findings in the IC zone set out earlier in this decision, the vehicle use area setbacks comply with required setbacks abutting streets and interior lot lines.
 However, the site plan shows off-street parking and vehicle use areas within five feet of proposed garage buildings, which does not comply with minimum setback requirements.
-As a condition of building permit issuance, the applicant shall revise the site plan to comply with the minimum setback requirement.
+To ensure that the proposal satisfies this requirement, the Hearings Officer imposes the following condition of approval:

-Condition 8: Prior to building permit issuance the applicant shall revise the site plan to comply with the minimum vehicle use area setback requirement to the buildings and structures.

-d) Interior Landscaping.
+- Condition 8: Prior to building permit issuance the applicant shall revise the site plan to comply with the minimum vehicle use area setback requirement to the buildings and structures. - d) Interior Landscaping.
 Interior landscaping shall be provided in amounts not less than those set forth in Table 806-5.
 For parking areas less than 50,000 square feet in size, a minimum of 5 percent of the interior parking area shall be landscaped.